olliw42/mLRS/README.md

 The code currently supports:
 - Flysky FRM303 transmitter module (2.4 GHz)
-- Frsky R9M transmitter module and R9MX and R9MM receivers (868/915 MHz)
+- Frsky R9M and R9M Lite Pro transmitter modules and R9MX and R9MM receivers (868/915 MHz)
 - SeeedStudio Wio-E5 Mini and Grove Wio-E5 boards (868/915 MHz, 433 MHz/70 cm)
 - EByte E77 MBL board (868/915 MHz, 433 MHz/70 cm)
 - several DIY boards you can find in https://github.com/olliw42/mLRS-hardware

 In the 915/868 MHz range, the Frsky R9M & R9MX system provides a simple and readily available entry into mLRS.
 In this sense it is the best option available currently.
 Its big disadvantage is however that the receiver's transmission power is quite low and telemetry range thus relatively short.
-This can be mitigated by using the R9M transmitter module as receiver, which is supported by mLRS.
+This can be mitigated by using the R9M Lite Pro (or R9M) transmitter module as receiver, which is supported by mLRS.

 The SeeedStudio Wio-E5 boards and the EByte E77-MBL board are also readily available, and hence excellent options too to enter mLRS.
 The "easy-to-solder" module, which uses an Ebyte E77 module, is a simple DIY option for building a mLRS receiver (it can also be used to build a mLRS transmitter).
 These boards are all based on the STM32WL5E chip and thus provide all the advantages of the SX1262, like the 31 Hz mode.
 Their maximum power is 22 dBm, and they can be used in the 915/868 MHz and 433 MHz/70 cm frequency ranges.